The Basics of Being a BigLaw Associate

 (In many cases, they’ll also help prep the witness, since they’re closer to the case and have a better sense of what’s likely to be asked.)

-In general, the role of a young associate is to be the eyes and ears of more senior attorneys, digging into the facts of the case and getting everyone the information they need to adequately evaluate which legal arguments should be made.
+In general, the role of a young associate is to be the eyes and ears of more senior attorneys, digging into the facts of the case and getting everyone the information they need to evaluate which legal arguments should be made adequately.
 As young attorneys progress, they’ll gradually be tasked with more complicated tasks, including legal research and drafting memos to the court.

 On the corporate side, the situation is similar.
 As a very junior BigLaw associate, you might spend much of your time doing due diligence, which is document review in a corporate context.
 Here you’ll be looking to make sure the documents underlying a transaction support the numbers in the deal.
 You might also be responsible for assembling and checking all the documents in a deal, a critical task in a world where one misplaced comma can mean millions of dollars!
 As you progress, you’ll take on more responsibility for negotiating the actual terms of the deal, leaving more junior folks to handle the minutia.